 "Babylonian algebra" gets a section of its own (pp. 8-11).
 It is, even on the conditions of the interpretations of the times, rather badly informed.
-It seems that Kline has taken his information about the topic from Neugebauer's mathematical explanations of why things work, which were never meant to
+It seems that Kline has taken his information about the topic from Neugebauer's mathematical explanations of why things work, which were never meant to interpret the thinking of the Babylonians; sometimes Kline even misses the numerical procedure - cf. [Høyrup 2010: 12].

-With the Greeks, Kline shows himself to be a mathematician who understands the sources27 and sometimes forms his own opinions.
+With the Greeks, Kline shows himself to be a mathematician who understands the sources and sometimes forms his own opinions.
 On p.
 49 he introduces geometric algebra in this way:

-(49) The Eudoxian solution to the problem of treating incommensurable lengths or the irrational number actually reversed the emphasis of previous Greek mathematics.
+The Eudoxian solution to the problem of treating incommensurable lengths or the irrational number actually reversed the emphasis of previous Greek mathematics.
 The early Pythagoreans had certainly emphasized number as the fundamental concept, and Archytas of Tarentum, Eudoxus' teacher, stated that arithmetic alone, not geometry, could supply satisfactory proofs.
 However, in turning to geometry to handle irrational numbers, the classical Greeks abandoned algebra and irrational numbers as such.
 What did they do about solving quadratic equations, where the solutions can indeed be irrational numbers?
 And what did they do about the simple problem of finding the area of a rectangle whose sides are incommensurable?
 The answer is that they converted most of algebra to geometry.

 As we see, here is no hint of a translation of Babylonian knowledge, nor is there much of a role for the Pythagoreans.
-To the contrary, Kline supposes it to be Eudoxos who made the invention, in opposition to the views of his Pythagorean teacher Archytas.
+To the contrary, Kline supposes it to be Eudoxos who made the invention, in opposition to the views of his (Pythagorean) teacher Archytas.